 Liptak P, Nosakova L, Rosolanka R, Skladany L, Banovcin P. Acute-on-chronic liver failure in patients with severe acute respiratory syndrome coronavirus 2 infection.
 World J Hepatol 2022; In press

-Core Tip: The main aim of this brief review is to summarize current knowledge on the topic of acute-on-chronic liver failure (ACLF) in patients with coronavirus disease 2019 (COVID-19).
-We also describe several mechanisms by which severe acute respiratory syndrome coronavirus 2 infection is responsible for inducing liver injury.
-Although several complex reviews have already been published regarding liver impairment in the field of COVID-19, publications focusing on ACLF are relatively scarce.
-We believe that this brief review has an informative value for clinicians and could contribute to better understanding and therefore improved management of this serious condition.
+Core Tip: The main aim of this brief review is to summarize current knowledge on the acute-on-chronic liver failure (ACLF) in patients with coronavirus disease 2019 (COVID-19).
+We also describe several mechanisms by which severe acute respiratory syndrome coronavirus 2 infection induces liver injury.
+Although several systematic reviews have already been published regarding liver impairment in COVID-19, there are few studies focusing on ACLF.
+We believe that this brief review has an informative value for clinicians and could contribute to better understanding of the disease and therefore improved management of this serious condition.

 INTRODUCTION

-The coronavirus disease 2019 (COVID-19) pandemic caused by the novel coronavirus severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) has had a significant impact on the lives of millions of people, including those with other concomitant diseases such as chronic liver diseases.
+The coronavirus disease 2019 (COVID-19) pandemic caused by the novel coronavirus severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) has had a significant impact on the lives of millions of people, especially those with other concomitant diseases such as chronic liver diseases.

-This mini review is focused on acute-on-chronic liver failure (ACLF) in cases involving COVID-19.
+This mini review focused on acute-on-chronic liver failure (ACLF) in COVID-19-involved cases.
 ACLF is a relatively new syndrome that occurs in 10%-30% of all hospitalized patients with chronic liver disease[1].
 Patients with ACLF are considered to be high-risk patients when they become infected with SARS-CoV-2 because of the increased morbidity and mortality in these cases.
-The etiology of chronic liver diseases varies substantially (e.g., Viral Hepatitis B and C, Alcohol liver disease, Non-alcohol steatohepatitis, Automimune hepatitis, Primary biliary cholangitis, Primary sclerosing cholangitis, Wilsons’s disease).
+The etiology of chronic liver diseases varies substantially (e.g., viral hepatitis B and C, alcohol liver disease, non-alcohol steatohepatitis, automimune hepatitis, primary biliary cholangitis, primary sclerosing cholangitis, Wilsons’s disease).
 Even after more than two years of global pandemic, this is a rather underestimated topic with an uneven ratio of patients with chronic liver disease who have been infected with SARS-CoV-2.

-Therefore, understanding the pathophysiology mechanisms of SARS-CoV-2 virus affecting the liver along with improved stratification of patients with chronic liver diseases can ultimately result in better management, with a significant reduction in mortality and morbidity in the case of COVID-19 infection.
+Therefore, understanding the pathophysiology mechanisms of SARS-CoV-2 virus affecting the liver along with improved stratification of patients with chronic liver diseases can ultimately result in better management, and a significant reduction in mortality and morbidity in the case of COVID-19 infection.

 CORONAVIRUS DISEASE 2019 AND THE HEPATOBILIARY SYSTEM